 "Your posting for a Regional Sales Manager mentions building a team that can grow the Midwest territory by 30% this year.
 In my current role at Apex Solutions, I built a six-person sales team from scratch that exceeded a similar target by 12% in its first full year."

-The strong version names the role, references a specific goal from the posting, and immediately proves relevance with a measurable result.
-For a deeper breakdown of opening strategies, including templates you can adapt, read our guide on how to start a cover letter.
+For a deeper breakdown of opening strategies, including templates you can adapt for any experience level, read our guide on how to start a cover letter.

 Step 2: Show Why You Are the Right Fit